Larne gun-running: Hoax and real landings

 In addition, the UVF arranged for a large truck to be waiting at the Belfast docks as if for an incoming load.
-The captain of the SS Balmerino ensured that by making his ship's approach as suspicious as possible, the authorities would be alerted.
+The captain of the Balmerino ensured that by making his ship's approach as suspicious as possible, the authorities would be alerted.
 Once the ship was docked, the captain set about stalling the authorities for as long as possible with excuses, and the authorities believed that they had intercepted the real cargo.
 Eventually the authorities searched the ship's contents, discovering its papers were in order and it was carrying only coal as described.